Decisive vs. Indecisive Personality Traits

 How to give feedback to an indecisive employee

-- Make it clear when indecision is creating a business problem, such as missed deadlines or inefficient management.
+• Make it clear when indecisiveness creates a business problem, such as missed deadlines or inefficient management.

 What is the opposite of being indecisive?

-On the flip side, you’ll also have employees who showcase a decisive personality trait.
+On the opposite side of being indecisive, you’ll have people who showcase a decisive personality trait.

 What is a decisive personality?